 Special Low Rent Increase:

-This provision of the 1997 Rent Regulation Reform Act permits the landlords of units which rent for less than $300 to charge those vacancy allowances otherwise permitted (including the “vacancy bonus”) plus $100.
+With passage of the Rent Laws of 2019, the provision was abolished.
+Previously, this provision of the 1997 Rent Regulation Reform Act permits the landlords of units which rent for less than $300 to charge those vacancy allowances otherwise permitted (including the “vacancy bonus”) plus $100.
 Moreover, if an apartment rented for between $300 and $500, this same provision of the Rent Act provides that “in no event shall the total increase pursuant to this [vacancy allowance provision of the Rent Act] be less than one hundred dollars per month.”
-However, with passage of the Rent Laws of 2019, the provision was abolished.

 Special Vacancy Allowance: